MikePacey/Lancaster-HEC/docs/nodetypes.rst

 .. note::

-  The 10GethAny nodetype exists only to provide backwards compatibilty - it used to refer to both the existing 10Geth64G and the now retired 10Geth128G nodes.
+  The 10GethAny node type exists only to provide backwards compatibilty - it used to refer to both the existing 10Geth64G and the now retired 10Geth128G nodes.

 The scheduler will handle *node_type* requests in an intelligent way,